kyegomez/zeta/docs/purpose.md

 But more than that, it's a commitment to evolution, to pushing boundaries, to never settling.

 Why are we the best to execute this vision?

 Because we've been there from the start.

 We've seen the challenges, felt the frustrations, and now, we're poised to lead the revolution.

 We’ve done it before, and with Zeta, we’re doing it again.

 Zeta isn’t just the next step.
 It's a leap into the future.

-Thank you.
+Zeta is the future of AI.